Estimating the area of the Mandelbrot set

 The PRNG

-The source of randomness in my programs are acquired from the xorshift128+ pseudorandom number generator.
+The source of randomness in my programs is the xorshift128+ pseudorandom number generator.
 This is the same one the V8 JavaScirpt engine uses; in fact, my implementation is heavily based from this.
 This is the article that mainly helped me.

 The random function simply generates a random 64-bit word, this is converted into a floating point double to be used via some bit-masking.